Skip to content

 As with almost all Japanese mines, Junmikawashiro has been closed since 1976 with no virgin stone coming out of the ground since its closure.
 A large amount was pulled out when the mine was open in the 60-70s and is in storage with different wholesalers around Japan.
 As with all supply and demand, this means that the remaining stock will continue to go up in price.

 There are unstamped Mikawa Nagura which are available for lesser prices.
 These pieces are not necessarily of poor or inferior quality, but by nature are more of a gamble.
-Lacking the stamps it my also be difficult to identify what specific strata these stones belong too, often times the buyer having to settle for a generalization between course, middle, fine.
+Lacking the stamps it may also be difficult to identify what specific strata these stones belong too, often times buyers have to settle for generalizations between course, middle, fine.
 I have also heard these are more likely to have harmful or sand inclusions in them, however I do not know this to be fact by experience.

 You may find more information about reputable vendors on the following Reputable Japanese Natural Stones (JNAT) & Nagura Sellers page.